RP 453 What are the "2300 days" (Daniel 8:14)?

 24 And his power shall be mighty, but not by his own power: and he shall destroy wonderfully, and shall prosper, and practise, and shall destroy the mighty and the holy people.

-26 And the vision of the evening and the morning which was told is true: wherefore shut you up the vision; for it is for many days from now.
+26 And the vision of the evening and the morning which was told is true: therefore shut you up the vision; for it is for many days from now.

 Note 1: Consider the context

-The whole context of this scripture (Daniel 8) is concerning Daniel’s vision.
+The whole context of this scripture (Daniel 8) is concerning Daniel's vision.
 The goat spoken of (v8) was the king of Greece (v21), and the large horn was Alexander the Great.
 He died in his prime at the age of 33 (v8) and his four Generals (four notable ones v9) took over his kingdom.
 The "little horn" is a type of the Antichrist of the last days, but in this context it is also said to refer to Antiochus IV Epiphanes, who during the last few years of his reign made a determined effort to destroy the Jewish faith.
-He captured the temple, and caused the daily sacrifice to cease (v11), but was eventually overcome by Judas Maccabeus, who recaptured the temple and rededicated it to the Lord on 25th Chislev 165 B.C.
-This rededication was the origin of the feast of Hanukkah, called "the feast of the Dedication" (John 10:22).
-The whole immediate context then is to do with the sacrifices (mentioned v11, 12, 13) that were made in the physical temple.
-The sanctuary referred to was also physical, "trodden underfoot" (v13) by the Greeks at that time.
+He captured the temple, and caused the daily sacrifice to cease (v11), but was eventually overcome by Judas Maccabeus, who recaptured the temple and rededicated it to the Lord on 25th Chislev three years and ten days later, about 165 B.C.

 Note 2: Check the original language